Iyouboushi/mIRC-BattleArena/readme.md

 REMOVALS:
 * Removed the elements from NPC weapons
 * Removed attack_Aettir.txt, and attack_ChatoyantStaff.txt as they are no longer needed
+* Removed Elder Dragons (replaced by the Dragon Hunt system)

 Again, this IS NOT everything.
 Be sure to read the versions.txt in the documentation folder for a full list of everything as the list is quite extensive.